Heidi: Plot

-In the town of Dörfli ('small village' in Swiss German), lived two brothers.
-The older wasted the family fortune on drinking and gambling, while the younger ran away to serve in the Italian Army in Naples.
-Upon his return with a son, Tobias, the villagers ostracize him and create rumors surrounding his life in Naples.
-The man becomes known as The Alm-Uncle, as he lives in seclusion on the mountain Alm.
-Two village girls, Dete and Adelheid, befriend Tobias.
-When they grow, Dete takes a job in the town of Maienfeld, in the Grisons, as a hotel maid.
-Adelheid and Tobias marry and work as carpenters.
-They have a daughter, named Adelheid but affectionately nicknamed Heidi.
-Soon after Tobias is killed in a work accident and Adelheid dies of shock.
-The Alm-Uncle holds this against God.
+Following his service in the army of the Kingdom of the Two Sicilies in Naples, the younger of two Swiss brothers moves to Dörfli ('small village' in Swiss German) in the municipality of Maienfeld with his son Tobias.
+The villagers are distrustful of newcomers, spreading rumors about the father's life in Naples, and the man becomes known as the Alm-Uncle, as he lives in seclusion on the mountain alm.
+Tobias marries a village girl called Adelheid and have a daughter, also named Adelheid but affectionately nicknamed Heidi, but tragically both parents are killed soon after.
+The Alm-Uncle holds this against God and becomes bitter, rarely coming down the mountain from then on.

-Heidi is initially raised by her maternal grandmother and Dete in Maienfeld.
-Shortly after the grandmother's death, Dete is offered a good job as a maid in the big city, and takes 5-year-old Heidi to her paternal grandfather's house, up the mountain from Dörfli.
-He has been at odds with the villagers and embittered against God for years and lives in seclusion on the Alm, which has earned him the nickname 'The Alm-Uncle'.
-He briefly resents Heidi's arrival, but the girl's evident intelligence and cheerful yet unaffected demeanour soon earn his genuine, if reserved, love.
-Heidi enthusiastically befriends her new neighbours, young Peter the goatherd, his mother Brigitte, and his blind maternal grandmother.
-With each season that passes, the mountaintop inhabitants, especially Peter and the grandmother, grow more attached to Heidi, and she to them.
-However, the grandfather refuses to allow Heidi to attend school, and quarrels with the local pastor and schoolmaster, who try to encourage him to do so, and Heidi is illiterate as a result.
+Heidi is raised by her maternal grandmother and aunt Dete in Maienfeld following the deaths of her parents.
+Shortly after her grandmother passes, Dete takes 5-year-old Heidi to live with the Alm-Uncle so she can take advantage of a job offer.
+Though he is at first resentful of Dete leaving the child with him out of nowhere, Heidi's intelligence and cheerful yet unaffected demeanour soon win her grandfather over.
+Heidi goes on to befriend her new neighbours: young Peter the goatherd, his mother Brigitte, and his blind maternal grandmother called Granny.
+Time passes and the mountaintop inhabitants, especially Peter and Granny, grow more attached to Heidi, and she to them.
+However, due to his past treatment from the townsfolk, the Alm-Uncle refuses to allow Heidi to attend school.

-Three years later, Dete returns to take Heidi to Frankfurt to be a hired lady's companion to a wealthy girl named Klara Sesemann, who is unable to walk and regarded as an invalid.
-Klara is charmed by Heidi's simple friendliness and her descriptions of life on the Alm, and delights in all the funny mishaps brought about by Heidi's naïvety and lack of experience with city life.
-However, the Sesemanns' strict housekeeper, Fräulein Rottenmeier, views the household disruptions as wanton misbehaviour, and places the free-spirited Heidi under more and more restraint, forbidding her to talk of the Alps or to cry for home.
-Soon, Heidi becomes terribly homesick for the Alm, and grows alarmingly pale and thin.
-Her one diversion is learning to read and write using a collection of Biblical stories, motivated by Klara's grandmother Frau Sesemann who shows her trust and affection, and encourages her to believe in God and to pray.
-Later Frau Sesemann gifts Heidi the book.
+Three years later, Dete returns to forcefully take Heidi to Frankfurt to be a hired lady's companion to the wealthy invalid girl Klara Sesemann, who is unable to walk.
+The friendly Klara is charmed by Heidi and her descriptions of life on the Alm, and delights in all the funny mishaps brought about by Heidi's naïvety with city life, but the Sesemanns' strict housekeeper, Fräulein Rottenmeier, places the free-spirited Heidi under more and more restraint, adding to Heidi's homesickness for the Alm.
+Her one diversion is learning to read and write using a collection of Biblical stories, guided by Klara's kindly grandmother Frau Sesemann.